Looking for things to do in Echuca and Moama? Read on my for my local’s* guide to the best way to spend a weekend in these twin towns.

 The Echuca Distillery is located in the historic Port of Echuca and here you can taste gins that are made on site.
-They have a decent food menu, too, to soak up all that gin.
+Gin is made in the copper still lovingly called Lavender, using locally sourced botanicals.

 While in Echuca, you do have to stop by one of our many pubs for an afternoon pint or a pub meal.
 Given the heritage of the town, many of the pubs have been around since it was founded, so you’ll be drinking and dining in a historic setting.